Vascular Duplex Ultrasound Q & A

 Vascular Duplex Ultrasounds are performed to evaluate symptoms of venous or arterial disease in your legs.
 This painless procedure requires no preparation and will last approximately 30 minutes.
 You will lay on an exam table while a specially trained technologist applies warm gel to your legs and uses a small transducer to examine the vessels in your legs.
 You will hear blood moving through your vessels during the test and may be able to see the technologist recording information on a monitor during the test.
-The doctors at Vascular Health Institute in Dallas, TX will interpret the results of the study and discuss the next treatment steps with you.
+The doctor will interpret the results of the study and discuss the next treatment steps with you.

 Ultrasound imaging is based on the same principles involved in the sonar used by bats, ships and fishermen.
 When a sound wave strikes an object, it bounces back, or echoes.
 By measuring these echo waves, it is possible to determine how far away the object is as well as the object’s size, shape and consistency (whether the object is solid or filled with fluid).